Larkin scores 2 in Red Wings’ 3-2 OT win over Sabres

 The snowstorm caused travel bans and advisories to avoid hazardous roads.

-Coach Don Granato said he packed a shovel in his car and utilized four-wheel drive in making his way to the arena.
+Granato said he packed a shovel in his car and utilized four-wheel drive in making his way to the arena.

 “I’m a little bit north of downtown and it just seemed like it was more and more snow as I went toward downtown,” Granato said during his pregame media availability.
 “But made it here and, obviously, all the guys.
 So we’re all in.
 Hockey, it’s actually nice to see this stuff.”